divio/scripts/README.md

 Export Logs Script

-The export-logs.py script in this repository allows you to retrieve and display logs from a specified Divio environment for a given date range.
+The `export-logs.py` script in this repository allows you to retrieve and display logs from a specified Divio environment for a given date range.
 It uses the Divio API to fetch the logs and displays them on the console and saves them to a text file for easy search and analysis.

-Run the script with the following command, replacing with the desired starting and ending date and time, and providing the required command-line arguments:
+Copy and run the `export-logs.py` script with the following command, replacing with the desired starting and ending date and time, and providing the required command-line arguments, the environment slug, the application uuid, and your API token:

 `python export-logs.py "2023-08-13T00:00" "2023-08-13T23:00" "live" "APPLICATION_UUID" "YOUR_API_TOKEN"`